-I think you will love this soup too, it goes well with homemade bread, or a slice of my Millet Cornbread.
-What better way to use up a turkey carcass than a quick and easy meal full of flavor!!??
+I think you will love this soup too, it goes well with homemade bread, gluten free vegan biscuits, or a slice of my Millet Cornbread.
+What better way to use up a turkey or chicken carcass than a quick and easy meal full of flavor!!??

 Grab a steaming bowl and get cozy!